P-WM/truelayer-challenge/README.md

 The movies metada from Kaggle was behind a registration wall (a prohibitively faffy step I wanted to avoid for the reviewer), so I made an easier public link for it.

 The wikimedia dump was a large (~7.6GB extracted), XML file.
-This is pretty cumbersome for analytics so I took the fields we want (`title`, `abstract` and `url`) and dumped them to a columnar format.
+This is pretty cumbersome for analytics so I took the fields we want (`title`, `abstract` and `url`) and wrote them out to a columnar format.
 The process for downloading and transforming the wikimedia data is in the `staging` folder should you want to reproduce the process.